 The First Shōgun, Tokugawa Ieyasu 德川家康 (1543 – 1616)

 With an opening purple Noren curtain featuring the Tokugawa’s kamon, three hollyhock leaves inside a circle, the first print captures the start of the Tokugawa (or Edo) period: Tokugawa Ieyasu 德川家康, the founder, winning the Summer Siege of Osaka 大坂の役 (1615), with his general, Ii Naomasa 井伊直政 (1561-1602), regarded as one of the Four Guardians of the Tokugawa, presenting the head of Kimura Shigenari 木村重成, who fought for Toyotomi 豊臣秀吉.
 Shigenari was a great warrior: he fought well at the Winter Siege of Osaka (1614) but lost next year in the summer battle.
-His hair was said to be expertly cut and perfumed with incense, supposing he would be beheaded if he were defeated: here we see his restrained head—so achromatic, as if it were the glaring reflection of an artillery light—in front of Ieyasu, who, despite his vaulting pomposity, seems quite gobsmacked, taken aback by such foreboding preparedness,
+His hair was said to be expertly cut and perfumed with incense, supposing he would be beheaded if he were defeated: here we see his restrained head—so achromatic, as if it were the glaring reflection of an artillery light—in front of Ieyasu, who, despite his vaulting pomposity, seems quite gobsmacked, taken aback by such foreboding preparedness, by a head so neat, so proud!

 top of page